 General liability insurance doesn’t cover all the things that can go wrong during your project.
 The gaps in coverage can be enough to put you into a difficult position.
 For instance, you may not be able to continue work if your tools or building materials have been stolen.

-Building under construction insurance is called Builder’s Risk Insurance or Course of Construction coverage.
-It covers the expensive materials and equipment that will be used in the course of the project.
-With Builder’s Risk Insurance these items are covered while they are being stored or in transit to the job-site.
+Building under construction insurance is Builder’s Risk Insurance or Course of Construction coverage.
+It covers the expensive materials and equipment used in the course of the project.
+With Builder’s Risk Insurance these items are covered while stored or in transit to the job-site.

 Your business reputation is your best asset.
-It tells new clients that your contracting business can be trusted to do a good job.
-Your insurance coverage gives you the confidence that this precious reputation will be protected.
+It tells new clients to trust your contracting business to do a good job.
+Your insurance coverage gives you the confidence to protect your precious reputation.
 If things do go wrong, your insurance gives you the power to complete the project.
 Be sure to invest in building under construction insurance to protect your tools and materials.

 For more information about protecting your business reputation, contact Builder’s Risk Insurance 877 960 0221